Estadio Arquitecto Ricardo Etcheverri: History

 From the 1940s to the 1960s, Ferro Carril Oeste hosted several racing events that include midget car and motorcycle races.
 Those events were scheduled on Saturdays so football matches were on Sundays, taking place on the racetrack surrounding the football pitch.

 In 1951 Ferro Carril Oeste was one of the venues (along with Gimnasia y Esgrima) to host the South American Rugby Championship in Buenos Aires.
 In 1970, the club built a gymnasium under the official grandstand, which was inaugurated in 1972.

 Apart from football games, Ferro C.O. would be the home venue for Los Pumas matches until 1985, when New Zealand toured in the country.
 The last test played by Argentina at the stadium was the historic 21–21 v the All Blacks in November, when captain Hugo Porta scored all the points for Argentina.
 He would be named "the best fly-half of the world" at the end of that year.

 During the 1990s, the stadium returned to host rugby matches of Los Pumas, along with José Amalfitani Stadium.
 The last test played by the national team at Ferro was in 2001, when Argentina defeated Italy.

 In August 2025, Ferro Carril Oeste inaugurated a rebuilt grandstand (named "West stand"), which was rebuilt after it had collapsed two years before.
 Six people were injured in the accident.

+The stadium was again host of a rugby match in 2007, when Hindú defeated Alumni 9–6 in the Torneo de la URBA final to win their 4th. league title.